mity/md4c/README.md

 Markdown document.
 That takes time and it leads to bigger memory footprint.

 It's completely fine as long as you really need it.
-If you don't need the full AST, there is very high chance that using MD4C will be faster and much less memory-hungry.
+If you don't need the full AST, there is a very high chance that using MD4C will be substantially faster and less hungry in terms of memory consumption.

 Last but not least, some Markdown parsers are implemented in a naive way.
 When fed with a [smartly crafted input pattern](test/pathological_tests.py), they